metaplex-foundation/amman/README.md

 Commands:
   amman start    Launches a solana-test-validator and the amman relay and/or
                  mock storage if so configured
+  amman stop     Stops the relay + storage and kills the running solana test
+                 validator
-  amman relay    Launches a server that relays messages to the amman-explorer amman stop     Stops the relay and kills the runnint solana test validator amman airdrop  Airdrops provided Sol to the payer amman label    Adds PublicKey labels to amman
+  amman airdrop  Airdrops provided Sol to the payer amman label    Adds PublicKey labels to amman